Destruction of German memorial to right-wing terror victim prompts investigation | DW | 04.10.2019

 Angela Merkel's government spokesman, Steffen Seibert, described the incident in a tweet as "simply shocking."
 He added that the NSU murders remain a reason for shame.

-The vandalism of the Zwickau memorial comes as Germany is seeing an uptick in violence from far-right extremist groupings and individuals.
+The vandalism of the Zwickau memorial comes as Germany is seeing an uptick in violence and threats from far-right extremist groupings and individuals.

 More to follow...